-Of the 3 varieties of bee currently living in Hawaii.
 Systematic destruction and alteration of their habitat has forced Hawaii’s bees out of their natural environs and into yours.
 It’s okay.
 It’s a big world.
+Bees are not pests.

 We can share.

-My name is Ken Harmeyer, and I’ve been a beekeeper for more than ten years.
-When I learned that bees are the only insects that make human-consumable food products, I was fascinated.
+My name is Ken Harmeyer, the Bee Guy, and I’ve been a beekeeper for more than ten years.
+When I learned that bees are the only insects that make something humans will eat, I was fascinated.

 After I became a beekeeper on Oahu, things on the mainland started going badly for the bees.
 Our bees were dying off enmasse, and suffering attacks from parasites.
 I felt it was important to keep them going strong here; Hawaiian law forbids the importation of bees or used bee equipment.